What is a Sales Funnel and how does it Work in 4 Stage?

 Push notifications

-Use push notifications to stay connected with your website visitors.
-Web push notifications don't require an email address, so you can send quick, hard-to-miss messages to everyone who signs up after visiting your site.
+Stay connected with your website visitors using push notifications! 📲 Web push notifications don’t need an email address, so you can send quick, attention-grabbing messages to anyone who signs up after visiting your site.

-Learn how to create web push notifications in GetResponse.
+Want to learn how to create web push notifications in GetResponse?
+Let’s get started! 🚀

 Webinars

-Webinars are a great tool for engaging with your audience.
-First, you can reach out to people who have expressed interest in a particular topic and ask them questions that will help you create a webinar they really want.
+Webinars are an excellent way to connect with your audience! 🎥 First, you can reach out to people interested in a certain topic and ask them questions to help you create a webinar they’ll love. 💬

-During the webinar, you can use surveys, chat, and Q&A mode to engage attendees and discuss topics in real time.
+During the webinar, you can use tools like surveys, live chat, and Q&A sessions to engage with attendees and discuss things in real time. ⏱️

-After the webinar, you can send follow-up communication to keep in touch with people who joined you live and send valuable information to those who registered but missed the event.
+After the event, you can follow up with people who joined live and also send helpful info to those who registered but couldn’t attend. 📧

 In this article, you'll find more information about how webinars work and the different types of content you can use in them.